10 Questions About Floating Bathroom Vanities

 8. Are floating vanities good for small bathrooms?

 Floating vanities are ideal for small bathrooms.
 Not only do they free up floor space, but there are shallow cabinets that also don’t stick out as far, giving the room even more space than a traditional vanity cabinet could offer.
-If you choose a white vanity, it can even open up the space more by reflecting light off the cabinet and the floor alike, creating the illusion of a bigger room.
+If you choose a white vanity, it can even open up the space more by reflecting light off the cabinet and floor, creating the illusion of a bigger room.

 39 Inch Black Modern Bathroom Vanity with Medicine Cabinet